wlog106/DS-OOP_HW2/README.md

 > run : `./LMS.exe`
 ## Note

-- The data would be save in `pwd/data.txt`
+- The data would be saved in `pwd/data.txt`
+- BST would be balanced after Save & Load (restart the system)